wingkoon/tweeter/README.md

 ![Tweeter Logo](/assets/tweeter-logo.png)
+By Wing Koon, Kevin Leung

 # Tweeter Project

-This single-page application (SPA) project is a Twitter clone designed to enable users to post tweets with a maximum limit of 140 characters.
+Tweeter is a simple, single-page social media app Twitter clone designed to enable users to post tweets with a maximum limit of 140 characters.

+This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 It places a strong emphasis on front-end development, utilizing jQuery, AJAX, and vanilla JavaScript to handle asynchronous requests for posting and retrieving tweets.

-In addition, it applies SASS for improved CSS maintainability and incorporates responsive design principles to ensure a seamless user experience across a range of devices, including mobile, tablet, and desktop.
+## Technologies Used
+- HTML5
+- CSS3 (with a focus on Flexbox and Media Queries for responsive design)
+- JavaScript (jQuery)
+- AJAX for asynchronous data handling
+- Node.js and Express (for backend server functionality)

 ## Getting Started